 Provide value before you can start making money.

 You can’t make money if the idea is just sloshing around it your head going no-where.

-Fortunately I have I whole series of posts to get you started and you can even download my FREE start a blog guide:
+Fortunately, I have I whole series of posts to get you started:

 Tip 2# Fake It Til You Make It